ayrat555/fang/README.md

         Ok(())
     }

-    // If you want to make tasks of this type unique. fn uniq(&self) -> bool {
+    // If `uniq` is set to true and the task is already in the storage, it won't be inserted again fn uniq(&self) -> bool {
       true
     }